Back to People

 1943Age 19

-After scoring highly on the Army General Classification Test, the Army ordered Munger to study meteorology at the California Institute of Technology (Caltech) in Pasadena.
+Following a high score on the Army General Classification Test, Munger was ordered to study meteorology at the California Institute of Technology in Pasadena.

 Confidence